MasterChef Australia: Where are the past winners now?

 Season three

 “The life experiences have been more rewarding than the prize money,” the mum-of-three said.
-Sine the show, she’s also bought a hobby farm in Orange, NSW.
+Since the show, she’s also bought a hobby farm in Orange, NSW.

 “We don’t eat off the land entirely, but the ultimate goal would be to do more of that.”